szcompressor/QoZ/zstd/README.md

     gcc $(CFLAGS) -Iinclude/ test-dll.c -o test-dll dll\libzstd.dll
 ```
 The compiled executable will require ZSTD DLL which is available at `dll\libzstd.dll`.

-#### Advanced Build options

-The build system requires a hash function in order to
-separate object files created with different compilation flags.
-By default, it tries to use `md5sum` or equivalent.
-The hash function can be manually switched by setting the `HASH` variable.
-For example : `make HASH=xxhsum`
-The hash function needs to generate at least 64-bit using hexadecimal format.
-When no hash function is found,
-the Makefile just generates all object files into the same default directory,
-irrespective of compilation flags.
-This functionality only matters if `libzstd` is compiled multiple times
-with different build flags.

-The build directory, where object files are stored
-can also be manually controlled using variable `BUILD_DIR`,
-for example `make BUILD_DIR=objectDir/v1`.
-In which case, the hash function doesn't matter.

 #### Deprecated API